gburtini/PHP-Simple-Hierarchical-Router/README.md

 _Fallback friendly routing tool._

+You might want to check out https://github.com/chriso/klein.php before using this.

 In general, the philosophy here is to use the filesystem as the core routing functionality.
 The most common architecture is broadly as follows:

 * Using `mod_rewrite` or similar, route all traffic to a parser and initialization script.